CAG2Mark/UHCDataPresenter/README.md

 To use the pre-made overlay, add a Browser Source in OBS and link it to EITHER `overlay1/index.html` or `overlay2/index.html` in the overlay zip file (or `overlay` folder if you cloned the repo).
 Set the size to 1920x1080.

-`overlay1` and `overlay2` fucntion exactly the same.
+`overlay1` and `overlay2` function exactly the same.
 The two overlays just have different sizes and layouts.

 The mod will detect when the message `All your chat messages now appear in team chat.` appears in-game, which is what the CK UHC plugin displays when the game starts.
 It will then send the flag `started: true` to the overlay via. the data.json file, which tells the overlay to start receiving and displaying data.
 If this does not happen, please run `/forcestartuhc` in-game.